PhucHauDeveloper/L340_15IRH_Hackintosh/README.md

   If there are a few reboots or wakes, then the trackpad will not work.
 Usually, after using it for a while, it will not error, so if you encounter it, don't worry.
 Just close the laptop, make a cup of coffee, and go back to it.
 It's fixed, it's magic.

   *HiDPI*
     You can use HiDPI to see everything more clearly.
-There are 2 ways: first with the command below:
+There are two commands below:
   ```
       sudo defaults write /Library/Preferences/com.apple.windowserver.plist DisplayResolutionEnabled -bool true
   ```

-    or(recommended)

   ```
       bash -c "$(curl -fsSL https://raw.githubusercontent.com/xzhih/one-key-hidpi/master/hidpi.sh)"